Nike-Inc/gimme-aws-creds/README.md

 gimme-aws-creds --configure --profile profileName
 ```

 A configuration wizard will prompt you to enter the necessary configuration parameters for the tool to run, the only one that is required is the `okta_org_url`.
-The configuration file is written to `~/.okta_aws_login_config`.
+The configuration file is written to `~/.okta_aws_login_config`, but you can change the location with the environment variable `OKTA_CONFIG`.

 - conf_profile - This sets the Okta configuration profile name, the default is DEFAULT.
 - okta_org_url - This is your Okta organization url, which is typically something like `https://companyname.okta.com`.